-Take a trip to Atlantic City for a Casino favourite that offers three unique features.
+Take a trip to Atlantic City for our classic Online Blackjack game that offers three unique features.

-Players have a huge amount of flexibility in this Casino game as they can Split their hand up to three times, Split any two cards of matching value and Double Down on any two cards.
+Players have a huge amount of flexibility, as you can split your hand up to three times, split any two cards of matching value and double down on any two cards.

 To place a bet, click on a chip at the bottom of the table and then place it on the required section of the casino table.